zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 An application plug-in can have one or more [Dataservices](https://github.com/zowe/zlux/wiki/ZLUX-Dataservices).
 A Dataservice is a REST or Websocket endpoint that can be added to the Zowe Application Server.

 To demonstrate the use of a Dataservice, we'll add one to this application plug-in.
 The application plug-in needs to display a list of users, filtered by some value.
-Ordinarily, this sort of data would be contained within a database, where you can obtain rows in bulk and filter them in some manner.
+Ordinarily, this sort of data would be contained within a database, where you can get rows in bulk and filter them in some manner.
 Retrieval of database contents, likewise, is a task that is easily representable through a REST API, so let's make one.

 1. Create a file, `workshop-user-browser-app/nodeServer/ts/tablehandler.ts`
    Add the following contents: